 In terms of staff and other adults, any person whose work brings them into contact with children including volunteers must follow the principles and guidance outlined in the school staff Code of Conduct which also applies to other adults working with the children in the school.
-In addition to this Code of Conduct, all employees engaged to work under Teachers' Terms and Conditions of Employment have a statutory obligation to adhere to the 'Teachers' Standards 2012 (rev 2021)' and in relation to the Code of Conduct, Part 2 of the Teachers' Standards - Personal and Professional Conduct.
+In addition to this Code of Conduct, all employees engaged to work under Teachers' Terms and Conditions of Employment have a statutory obligation to adhere to the 'Teachers' Standards 2012 (rev 2021)'.

-Part 1 of the Teachers' Standards also requires teachers to Manage behaviour effectively to ensure a good and safe learning environment.
+Part 1 of the Teachers' Standards also requires teachers to manage behaviour effectively to ensure a good and safe learning environment.
 In doing so they are required to: